Ronald Gene Simmons: Allegations, investigation, and charges

-Deputy Jeff Farmer drove to the Simmons property on June 20, 1981, where he met Sheila Simmons and her mother Becky.
+Deputy Jeff Farmer drove to the Simmons property on June 20, 1981, where he met Sheila Simmons and her mother, Becky.
 Sheila refused to make any statement or comment.
-On July 6, school principal Everett Banister, who lived near the Simmons family, told Farmer that he took assignments to Sheila at home and made arrangements for her final exams.
+On July 6, school principal Everett Banister, who lived near the Simmons family, told Farmer that he had taken Sheila's homework assignments home and arranged her final exams.

 Banister said he did not discuss the allegations with the family because social workers were handling the case.
 He said he took classwork to the Simmons home so she could graduate at the end of May and that the mother and her children were friendly, but Simmons was strange.
 He could not recall ever talking to Simmons, but did remember seeing him and his daughter Sheila riding down the road once.
 "She was sitting so close to him, like boyfriend-girlfriend instead of father-daughter."
 Others made similar observations.

 Farmer's investigation ended July 11, 1981, after Farmer met with Simmons.
 Farmer said the younger Simmons would not talk about the incest allegation because his sister and mother asked him not to, but that the family was "well-satisfied" with its counseling session.

 Sanders said Sheila Simmons ignored a grand jury subpoena and refused to discuss the incest with investigators until Sanders threatened her with contempt of court.
 Sheila reluctantly appeared on August 10 and testified against her father, telling the jurors that her father had intimate relations with her three times.
 Sanders said, "She testified for two hours.
 She broke down and cried.
 She said she didn't want her father to go to prison."
 Sheila's statements eventually led to a criminal charge and an arrest warrant.

 On August 11, 1981, in Otero County, New Mexico, two months after Sheila gave birth to a daughter, Simmons was charged in New Mexico's 12th Judicial District with engaging in incest three times in September 1980 and could have faced up to nine years in prison if convicted.
 Sheriff's deputies planning to arrest Simmons arrived at the home 20 miles outside of Cloudcroft on August 11 to find the family had packed and moved away.